chronaeon/ether-modules/README.md

 # Ethereology

 This project is built and maintained in LaTeX, XML (using RDF and OWL), and HTML.
-It traces the order of mechanism operations in Ethereum with complete documentation, and in minute detail.
-Some sections of the Ontology utilize APIs from [Etherscan](https://www.etherscan.io/apis) to track specific instances as examples.

 ##### Modules

-The Modules directory contains sectionally complete and descriptively precise *chunks* of documentation; these chunks are larger than sentences, smaller than chapters, and non-preferential in regards to content.
-They are stored in the "modules" directory as XML data; the underlying directory tree follows the RDF/OWL schema.
+The Modules directory contains sectionally complete and descriptively precise *chunks* of documentation; these chunks are larger than sentences, smaller than chapters, and not subject to a particular ordering of the content.

 ##### Revised Yellowpaper

-A shorter and more concise Ethereum specification functions as a companion piece to this website.
-This is written and maintained in the directory "off-whitepaper".
+A shorter and more concise Ethereum specification functions as a companion piece to the ontology.

 ##### Pseudocode

-When defining formal math operations, e.g. those from the Yellowpaper, prefer pseudocode.
-You can write pseudocode by imagining whatever process you're trying to describe in terms of operational steps:
+When defining formal math operations, e.g. those from the Yellowpaper, we use pseudocode.
+Anyone can write pseudocode by imagining whatever process you're trying to describe in terms of operational steps:

 <pre>
 <i>first</i> do <i>this</i>